zschreib1/Xplayn-content-management-system/README.md

 # XPlayn-sample
-Content Management System

-These coding segments are extracted from XPlayn, a content management system (CMS) that I created that helps you build interactive stories that come to life as you scroll.
+These coding segments are extracted from *XPlayn*, a *content management system (CMS)* that I created that helps you build interactive stories that come to life as you scroll.
 They focus on implementing adding a story to the database.
 Each story consists of a title, a subtitle and chapters (with a text description, an image url and a caption).

 I used Django and Python for the back end, I used JavaScript for the front end to dynamically manipulate the HTML DOM and I wrote my own JavaScript API routes to query the database on the client-side.
 This enables me to expose data in JSON format without having to access the server.
 I used CSS / Bootstrap for styling.